Deepakchandhru/Stock/README.md

 # Stock
-Analyse the investments on various Stock Market Scenarios
+Analyse the investments on various Stock Market Scenarios using Dynamic Programming